Also refer to General Academic Regulations G1-G15.

 - The closing date is an administrative admission guideline for non-selection programmes.
 Once a non-selection programme is full and has reached the institutional targets, then that programme will be closed for further admissions, irrespective of the closing date.
 However, if the institutional targets have not been met by the closing date, then that programme will remain open for admissions until the institutional targets are met.

-- The following persons will be considered for admission: Candidates who have a certificate that is deemed by the University to be equivalent to the required National Senior Certificate (NSC) with university endorsement; candidates who are graduates from another tertiary institution or have been granted the status of a graduate of such an institution, and candidates who are graduates of another faculty at the University of Pretoria.
+- The following persons will be considered for admission: Candidates who have a certificate that is deemed by the University to be equivalent to the required National Senior Certificate (NSC) with exemption to diploma studies; candidates who are graduates from another tertiary institution or have been granted the status of a graduate of such an institution, and candidates who are graduates of another faculty at the University of Pretoria.

 - Life Orientation is excluded when calculating the Admission Point Score (APS).